QuintenQVD0/Q_eggs/Readme.md

 Teamspeak 3 server for ARM64 using Box64 Emulator image

 #### egg-terraria-vanilla-ARM64.json
-Terraria vanillia egg running with mono
+Terraria vanilla egg for ARM64 running with mono